IBM/aspera-cli/docs/README.md

 The default value is `[User's home folder]/.aspera/ascli`.

 > [!NOTE]
-> The `[User's home folder]` is determined using Ruby’s `Dir.home` method.
+> The `[User's home folder]` is determined using Ruby's `Dir.home` method.
 > Primary source: The HOME environment variable.
 > On Windows: Ruby also checks `%HOMEDRIVE%%HOMEPATH%` and `%USERPROFILE%` (via `rb_w32_home_dir`).
 > Additionally, `ascli` sets the `%HOME%` environment variable to the value of `%USERPROFILE%` if it exists and is valid.
 > Therefore, on Windows, `%USERPROFILE%` is preferred because it is generally more reliable than `%HOMEDRIVE%%HOMEPATH%`.

-The configuration folder can be displayed using :
+The configuration folder can be displayed using:

 ```shell
 ascli config folder